History Department, Yale University

 Fall 2024, Fall 2025

-Students in this course will investigate healing spaces in the history of American medicine and consider how space has been understood to interact with health.
-We will discuss health care in institutions, mobile settings, and natural spaces.
-The course will draw on resources local to New Haven as well as guest speakers.
+Students in this course investigate healing spaces in the history of American medicine and consider how space has been understood to interact with health.
+We discuss health care in institutions, mobile settings, and natural spaces.
+The course draws on resources local to New Haven as well as guest speakers.

 Health Activism in U.S. History

-In the past, I’ve taught Life Worth Living in the Humanities Program at Yale.
-I also taught in the Yale Young Global Scholars Program, where I designed seminars on health activism, the history of dissection and body disposition, transhumanism, and the not-so-secret lives of cyborgs.
+In the past, I’ve also taught Life Worth Living seminars in the Humanities Program at Yale.
+I also taught in the Yale Young Global Scholars Program, where I designed seminars for high school students on health activism, the history of dissection and body disposition, transhumanism, and the not-so-secret lives of cyborgs.